HEALTH AND HUMAN RIGHTS 2021

-UTIHP’s annual Health and Human Rights (HHR) Conference is a one day event that brings together professional, graduate, and undergraduate students from many different areas of study, engaging them in a dialogue about pertinent global health issues, connecting them to like-minded individuals, and empowering them to act and contribute to solutions for global health disparities at home and abroad.
-This year’s theme is The Fourth Industrial Revolution, also known as the Digital Revolution.
+UTIHP’s annual Health and Human Rights (HHR) Conference is a three day event that brings together professional, graduate, and undergraduate students from many different areas of study, engaging them in a dialogue about pertinent global health issues, connecting them to like-minded individuals, and empowering them to act and contribute to solutions for global health disparities at home and abroad.
+This year’s theme is the Future of Healthcare Accessibility.

 Follow us on Facebook!